 Post updated October 19, 2024

-For those who love Indian food and you’re in our nation’s capital, the good news is there are many excellent Indian restaurants in Washington, DC.
-So many, that, in fact that we at the Dining Traveler decided to come up with an Indian restaurant dining guide to aid you in finding the best Indian restaurant for any occasion.
+For those who love Indian food and are living in or visiting our nation’s capital, we have good news: there are a plethora of excellent Indian restaurants in Washington, DC.
+So many in fact that we at the Dining Traveler decided to come up with an Indian restaurant dining guide to aid you in finding the best Indian restaurant for any occasion.

 Best Indian Restaurants in Washington, DC for a Special Occasion